mralfiem591/paxd/README.md

 If you discover a security vulnerability in any package, please report it through the appropriate channels.

+### Vulnerability Scanning

+You can scan for vulnerabilities by installing the `paxd-vulnscan` tool, via `paxd install paxd-vulnscan`, and running it with `paxd-vulnscan`.

+### Vulnerability Viewing and Searching

+Vulnerabilities will be tracked via GitHub Issues.
+A bot is set up to handle this, and you can easily view them via Issues on the topbar.
+They are tagged for ease of use, and will be automatically updated if anything happpens.

 ## 🏅 Certified & Official Packages

 Packages in this repository are marked as: